Once Twice Melody: Promotion and release

-The first chapter was released on November 10, 2021, the second on December 8, 2021, and the third on January 19, 2022.
-"Hurts to Love" was released as a standalone single on February 14, 2022, to coincide with Valentine's Day.
-Once Twice Melody was released in full, by Sub Pop, on February 18, 2022.
+The first chapter for Once Twice Melody, Pink Funeral, was released on November 10, 2021, with the title track being released as its lead single on the same day.
+Its second chapter, New Romance, was released on December 8, 2021, with the third chapter, Masquerade, being released on January 19, 2022.
+"Hurts to Love" was surprised released as a standalone single on February 14, 2022, to coincide with Valentine's Day, making it the album's second single.
+Once Twice Melody was released in full for digital download and streaming, with the addition of cassette, CD and LP releases, on February 18, 2022, through Sub Pop and Bella Union Lyric animations for each song were also uploaded onto YouTube.